 As a result, there is a major difference between how Miyazaki’s two films get their environmental message across.
 While “Totoro was a gentle reminder of the world outside, Princess Mononoke serves as a warning” (Townsend, 1999).
 The contrast is demonstrated by each film’s use of diegetic and non-diegetic sound.

-Many of the scenes in Totoro are montage-esque with images of childhood shown alongside a prominent soundtrack, minimal dialogue and no ambient noise.
+Many of the scenes in Totoro are montage-esque, with images of childhood shown alongside a prominent soundtrack, minimal dialogue, and no ambient noise.

-When there is too heavy an emphasis on sounds that do not exist in the movie’s world, those watching it could potentially lose focus on the subject matter.
+When there is too heavy an emphasis on sounds that do not exist in the movie’s world, those watching it can potentially lose focus on the subject matter.
 In the case of a powerful soundtrack, viewers may be so swept up in the emotion of a scene that they do not pay enough attention to the scene itself.
-In Totoro’s opening we see the family driving through a forested path to their new home.
+In Totoro’s opening, we see the family driving through a forested path to their new home.

 The heartwarming soundtrack in this scene brilliantly rekindles long lost feelings of innocence, and the focus on childhood is sustained for the entire film.
 As a result, the environment becomes an afterthought in the audience’s mind.
-If establishing an appreciation for the natural world was Miyazaki main goal(,) then perhaps it would have been more effective to initially emphasize the diegetic sounds of the forest.
+If establishing an appreciation for the natural world was Miyazaki main goal, then perhaps it would have been more effective to initially emphasize the diegetic sounds of the forest.

-Princess Mononoke, with its sustained and unwavering theme of commensalism between humans and nature, ensures that the audience remains focussed on the messages being presented.
+Princess Mononoke, with its sustained and unwavering theme of commensalism between humans and nature, ensures that the audience remains focused on the messages being presented.
 Following Ashitaka’s curse, the village elder introduces the idea that human action is disturbing the natural balance.